Zwogli/CI-CD-Exercise/README.md

 - $git push Push your changes in your repository
 - $git ftp push Update your ftp-server

-## CI/CD Practice with Angular Framework on Windows
+## 3.2 CI/CD script with Angular Framework on Windows

 1. Create a Angular Project
-2. Create in yout Angular Project following files:
+2. Create in your Angular Project following files:

-- up.bat
+- `up.bat` for windows, `up.sh` for Linux/Mac
-- .git-ftp-includeöö
+- `.git-ftp-include`

 3. Edit ".git-ftp-include":